 Then you wait.
-In some cases, people have reported waiting one year or more to hear back.
-And the response is often to say: “send us more proof.”
+In some cases, people have reported waiting for one year or more to hear back.
+And the response is often to say: “Send us more proof.”

 All in all, Polish citizenship by descent cases are some of the toughest to oversee and might leave you pulling your hair out.